-Legacy Health System strives to create a legacy of positive health in the Portland/Vancouver metropolitan area.
-A not-for-profit provider of health care services in Oregon and Washington, the health system operates about half a dozen hospitals, including Legacy Emanuel Hospital and Legacy Good Samaritan Hospital, all founded by a variety of secular organizations.
+Legacy Health System strives to promote positive health in the Portland/Vancouver metropolitan area.
+A not-for-profit provider of health care services in Oregon and Washington, the health system operates half a dozen hospitals, including Legacy Emanuel Hospital and Legacy Good Samaritan Hospital, all founded by a variety of secular organizations.
 Legacy Health has more than 1,100 total beds and its facilities provide such services as acute and critical care, behavioral health, and outpatient and health education programs.
 It also operates home health, hospice, and research facilities; emergency transportation helicopters; and a number of regional clinics and labs.

 Legacy Health System operates six hospitals, more than 50 outpatient clinics, and a number of hospice, research, and diagnostic facilities in the Portland/Vancouver metropolitan area.
 It has three hospitals located in Portland, as well as one each in Gresham, Oregon; Tualatin, Oregon; and Vancouver, Washington.

-Legacy Health System reported a 7% increase in revenue to some $1.3 billion in 2012, marking several straight years of rising revenues due to organic growth.
+Legacy Health System reported a 9% increase in revenues to some $1.5 billion in 2014, marking several straight years of rising revenues due to organic growth.

 Legacy Health is also concentrating on opening new general care and specialty clinics, partly through partnerships with area physicians.
 The addition of new clinics is designed not only to service the needs of small communities, but also to ensure that referrals from area doctors help to sustain its nearby hospitals.
-The organization expanded its presence in western Portland in 2013 by opening two new outpatient care centers; the clinics provide pediatric, orthopedic, diagnostic, and sports medicine services, among others.
+In 2013 Legacy Health officially expanded its presence to the Westside of Portland with the opening of two new Legacy Medical Group clinics, Legacy Medical Group - Cornell and Legacy Medical Group - Forest Heights.
+The new facilities allow Legacy to broaden its Portland-area offerings by providing pediatric, orthopedic, diagnostic, and sports medicine services, among others.

 The company was founded through the 1989 merger of HealthLink and Good Samaritan Hospital.